writethedocs/www/docs/conf/portland/2018/news/cfp-reminder.rst

 Submit your talk by Wednesday
 ------------------------------------------------------------

-With the deadline for submissions coming up on **Wednesday, January 10th at midnight PST**, there's just a few days left to propose a talk for Write the Docs Portland!
+With the deadline for submissions coming up on **Wednesday, January 10th at midnight PST**, there's just a few days left to `propose a talk <http://www.writethedocs.org/conf/portland/2018/cfp/#submit-your-proposal>`_ for Write the Docs Portland!

 If you're interested or already working on pitching a talk, make sure you review the full `call for proposals <http://www.writethedocs.org/conf/portland/2018/cfp/>`_.
 And if you've already got an idea, but you’re having a hard time getting your proposal to come together, you can always ask for feedback on the `WTD Slack <http://www.writethedocs.org/slack/>`_.
 The community is there to help!

-As always, we're eagerly looking forward to your submissions!
+As always, we're eagerly looking forward to `your submissions <http://www.writethedocs.org/conf/portland/2018/cfp/#submit-your-proposal>`_!
 We’ll be reviewing all the talk proposals later this month, and announcing the full conference schedule in February.

 Get your ticket for the conference